[Jump to code hierarchy]

 Description

 Typically, random codes are selected with uniform distribution from some ensemble of codes.
-For example, a random binary code is a set of \(2^{K}\) codewords with length \(N\) chosen uniformly from the ensemble of all \(2^N\) bit-strings.
-Each bit in the codeword is randomly chosen between 0 and 1 with equal probability.
-For another example, a random binary linear code is generated from a random chosen \(K\) generators of length \(N\), where each bit of the generators is randomly chosen between 0 and 1 with equal probability.
-Equivalently, a random binary linear code is defined by a randomly generated \(K\) by \(N\) generator matrix, where each entry is randomly chosen between 0 and 1 with equal probability.
+For example, a random binary code is a set of \(K\) codewords of length \(n\) chosen uniformly from the ensemble of all \(2^n\) bit-strings.
+Each bit in each codeword is chosen independently and uniformly.
+For another example, a random binary linear code is generated from \(k\) randomly chosen generators of length \(n\).
+Equivalently, it is defined by a random \(k \times n\) binary generator matrix whose entries are chosen independently and uniformly.

-In both of the above random code constructions, the ensemble size scales exponentially with \(N\).
-A common convention is to think of the resulting code constructions as effectively explicit (as opposed to random) in cases where the ensemble size is independent of \(N\) or even when the size scales polynomially with \(N\).
+In both of the above random code constructions, the ensemble size scales exponentially with \(n\).
+A common convention is to think of the resulting code constructions as effectively explicit (as opposed to random) in cases where the ensemble size is independent of \(n\) or even when the size scales polynomially with \(n\).

 Rate

-Typical random codes (TRC) or typical random linear codes (TLC) refer to codes in the respective ensemble that satisfy a certain minimum distance.
-The relative fraction of typical codes in the ensemble approaches one as \(N\) goes to infinity [1] (see also Ref.
+Typical random codes (TRC) or typical random linear codes (TLC) refer to codes in the respective ensemble that satisfy a certain minimum-distance property.
+The relative fraction of typical codes in the ensemble approaches one as \(n\) goes to infinity [1] (see also Ref.
 [2]).
-Asymptotically, given distance \(d\), the maximum rate for a TRC is given by \(R=\frac{1}{2}R_{GV}(\delta)\) where \(R_{GV}\) is the Gilbert–Varshamov (GV) bound \(R_{GV}=1-h(\delta)\), and \(h(\delta)=h(\frac{d}{n})\) is the binary entropy function.
-The maximum rate for a TLC is given by \(R=R_{GV}(d)\), meaning that TLCs achieve the asymptotic GV bound.
+Asymptotically, given relative distance \(\delta=d/n\), the maximum rate for a TRC is \(R=\frac{1}{2}R_{GV}(\delta)\), where \(R_{GV}(\delta)=1-h(\delta)\) is the Gilbert-Varshamov (GV) bound and \(h(\delta)\) is the binary entropy function.
+The maximum rate for a TLC is \(R=R_{GV}(\delta)\), meaning that TLCs achieve the asymptotic GV bound.

 Decoding